-Every year, Epic Bike Store employees have the chance to ride a demo bike, in order to have a fleet of bikes to try out for customers to better advise them in their purchase of their next bike.
-Having a different bike each year also allows us, the employees, to deepen our knowledge of the products sold in store and to tangibly compare the differences between each bike, in which situation is one bike better suited than another, etc.
+Every year, Epic Bike Store employees have the opportunity to ride a demo bike, so they have a fleet of bikes to test for customers to better advise them on their next bike purchase.
+Having a different bike each year also allows us, the employees, to deepen our knowledge of the products sold in the store and to tangibly compare the differences between each bike, in which situation one bike is better suited than another, etc.

 This year, I'm riding two bikes that complement each other perfectly: a Revel Rascal V1 (my bike from last year) and a Deviate Claymore.
-Here, I'll be discussing the latter, for a review of how the Rascal feels, I invite you to read the article that my colleague Jess wrote last fall ( https://epicbikestore.com/blogs/articles/revel-rascal ).
+Here, I'll be discussing the latter.
+For a full rundown of how the Rascal feels, I invite you to check out the article my colleague Jess wrote last fall ( https://epicbikestore.com/blogs/articles/revel-rascal ).

 Introduction

 The Deviate Claymore is a big enduro bike designed with racing as its primary focus.
 In 2022, PinkBike had a Claymore on test in their Enduro Field Test series ( https://www.pinkbike.com/news/field-test-deviate-claymore-high-pivot-heaven.html ) and all three testers concluded that the Claymore would be their bike of choice for an enduro race.
-With 170mm (or 180mm) of suspension up front and 165mm in the rear, the Claymore is indeed well equipped to tackle the steepest, rockiest, and most rugged trails on the racetrack.
-In addition to all this travel, the Claymore, like all of Deviate's bikes, has a single high pivot suspension platform.
-That's why it has an extra pulley for the chain, to allow the wheel to swing backwards on impact without breaking the chain.
+With 170mm (or 180mm) of suspension travel up front and 165mm in the rear, the Claymore is indeed well-equipped to tackle the most arduous, rocky, and steep trails on the race circuit.
+In addition to all this travel, the Claymore, like other Deviate bikes, has a single high pivot suspension platform.
+That's why it has an extra chain pulley, to allow the wheel to steer backwards on impact without breaking the chain.
 If you want to learn more about high pivots and why they're the future, click here: https://www.deviatecycles.com/high-pivot-mtb-1 .

 The “Build”

 The option to buy a complete bike is a very recent thing for Deviate; at the time we placed our Deviate order, only the frames were available.
-So I had carte blanche to build my Claymore, with parts that maximized the bike's performance, durability, and most importantly, aesthetics!
-My Claymore is mounted on Fox Factory suspension (38 and X2), Hayes Dominion A4 brakes (an article is coming soon) on 203mm TRP rotors, a Sram XO1 drivetrain, Raceface Turbine wheels, Continental tires (Argotal front, Xynotal rear) in Supersoft DH casing, a Title Reform carbon 800mm handlebar as well as the 35mm stem and saddle, a Raceface Turbine 165mm crankset, a PNW 200mm seatpost, and PNW Loam grips (my favorite,
+So I had carte blanche to build my Claymore, with parts that maximize the bike's performance, but also durability and, most importantly, aesthetics!
+My Claymore is mounted on Fox Factory suspension (38 and X2), Hayes Dominion A4 brakes (a post about them is coming) on 203mm TRP rotors, a Sram XO1 drivetrain, Raceface Turbine wheels, Continental tires (Argotal front, Xynotal rear) in Supersoft DH casing, a Title Reform 800mm carbon handlebar as well as the 35mm stem and saddle, a Raceface Turbine 165mm crankset, a 200mm PNW seatpost as well as PNW Loam grips (my favorite,

 The Ascent

 The Deviate Claymore is a high-pivot enduro bike with 165mm of rear travel.
-The person buying this bike is not the type of person who is looking for a bike with a pedaling platform that offers the support of a cross-country bike and it is with this information in mind that I judged the climbing capabilities of the Claymore.
-Fresh off my Revel Rascal, a bike designed for twisty trails and long days of pedaling on singletrack, (if you clicked on the link above, you already know this), I noticed a difference in the pedal stroke and had to adjust my approach to climbs slightly.
+The person buying this bike isn't the type of person looking for a bike with a pedaling platform that offers cross-country bike support, and it was with this information in mind that I judged the Claymore's climbing capabilities.
+Fresh off my Revel Rascal, a bike designed for twisty trails and long days of singletrack riding (if you clicked on the link above, you already know this), I noticed a difference in pedaling and had to adjust my approach to climbing slightly.
 The Deviate Claymore climbs quite well, especially for an enduro bike, but you have to be patient and relaxed in your pedaling.
-If you try to stand up and push as many Watts as Jasper Philipsen did in a sprint at the Tour de France, the bike will crash and all that energy will be wasted.
-But when you engage an easy gear, you're spinning and you're enjoying the scenery, the climb is quickly over.
+If you try to stand up and push as many watts as Jasper Philipsen during a sprint at the Tour de France, the bike will crash and all that energy will be wasted.
+But when you engage an easy gear, cruise along, and enjoy the scenery, the climb is quickly over.

-more technical trails, the suspension platform provides incredible traction and helps the wheel go over obstacles.
-The rear wheel bounces less, which helps maintain its line and speed on very technical climbs.
+On more technical trails, the suspension platform provides incredible traction and helps the wheel clear obstacles.
+The rear wheel bounces less, allowing you to maintain your line and speed on very technical climbs.

-In the world of mountain biking, it's all about compromises.
-That's why bike companies target each bike to a specific audience and favor certain features over others.
-Deviate's target audience, as mentioned earlier, is people who are looking for maximum performance in an enduro racing context.
-These small sacrifices on the climb are insignificant to someone looking for the best possible downhill experience.
+In the world of mountain biking, it's all about compromise.
+That's why bike companies target each bike to a specific customer base, prioritizing certain features over others.
+Deviate's target market, as mentioned earlier, is people who strive for maximum performance in an enduro racing context.
+These small uphill sacrifices are insignificant for those looking for the best possible downhill experience.
 In my opinion, the Deviate Claymore offers nothing less than the ultimate downhill experience.

 The descent